Abellegese/qemer-rental-system2022/README.md

 ## 🚀 About Me
-I'm a full stack developer...
+I'm a full stack developer specialized in cloud application development.
+I develop software that can run in distributed system using the technology such as Docker and Kubernetes.